mlflow/mlflow-torchserve/examples/IrisClassificationTorchScript/README.md

 To run the example via MLflow, navigate to the `examples/IrisClassificationTorchScript/` directory and run the command

 ```
-mlflow run .
+mlflow run . --env-manager conda

 ```

-This will run `iris_classification.py` with the default set of parameters such as `--max_epochs=100`.
+This will run `iris_classification.py` with the default set of parameters such as `--trainer.max_epochs=100`.
 You can see the default value in the MLproject file.

 In order to run the file with custom parameters, run the command